Harry-Chen/sm3-rainbow/README.md

 The test will generate 10000 random string according to the parameters of the tables, hash them and try to crack the hashes.
 It will report success rate after finishing all tests.

+The `test_coverage.sh` contains a script that test the coverage of `1, 2, 4, 6, 8, 10, 12, 14, 16` table incrementally.

 ## File format